piesync/billbo/README.md

    -d plan=large
 ```

 You can pass all options supported in the Stripe [create subscription](https://stripe.com/docs/api#create_subscription) call.
-The returned `Stripe::Subscription` or possible raised error are 100% compatible with the [Stripe Ruby Gem](https://github.com/stripe/stripe-ruby).
+The returned `Stripe::Subscription` or raised errors are 100% compatible with the [Stripe Ruby Gem](https://github.com/stripe/stripe-ruby).

 How it Works with Stripe
 ------------------------